grezxune/tommy_treb/_posts/2018-03-8-learning-react.md

 title:  "Learning React"
 date:   2018-03-8
 comments: true
-project: false
 ---

-It's been a while since I've gone through the course now, but I've been using React for quite a few months at this point.
+It's been a while since I've gone through the course, but I've been using React for quite a few months now.
 I started learning react because of a recommendation from a friend, and let me tell ya, it's freakin' cool!
 The course that I took to learn React can be found [here](https://www.udemy.com/react-2nd-edition/learn/v4/overview) on Udemy.

 I'm a huge fan of Udemy for a few reasons:

 1. The courses are almost always on sale (don't ever pay full price for one).
-2. The course content is often very all-inclusive and teaches a full concept or skill.
+2. The course content is often all-inclusive and teaches a full concept or skill.
 3. You get to keep the course forever!
 4. You get a certificate of completion for finishing a course, which can become a point on a resume, etc.
-5. Often times you are building apps throughout the course which in my case can be hosted as finished products on the internet!
+5. Often times you are building apps throughout the course, which in my case, can be hosted as finished products on the internet!
 If you're not doing web technologies, obviously this may not apply, but they're still very hands on most of the time.

-Alright, so if I haven't convinced you Udemy is a great resource yet, I don't think I can!
+Alright, so if I haven't convinced you that Udemy is a great resource yet, I don't think I can!
 Let's move on.

-I had not been exposed to a component-style front end until this and it was a totally new concept for me.
-It felt weird at first, but it's so easy to think in the component mindset once you start to see how it works, so let's get into it!
+I had not been exposed to a component-style front end until this.
+It was a totally new concept for me.
+It felt weird at first, but it's so easy to think in the component mindset once you start to see how it works.
+Let's get into it!

 # The First App
 The first project in this course is called [Indecision](http://indecision.tommytreb.com).
 This app is a simple concept.
-Essentially you as a user create a list of items, and then click a button.
-The app will then randomly choose one of your list items and display it; the idea is you enter in things you'd like to do but cannot decide and the app will help you out.
+Essentially, you as a user create a list of items, and then click a button.
+The app will then randomly choose one of your list items and display it.
+The idea is this; you enter in the things you'd like to do but cannot decide what to do, and the app will help you out!
 It's a great demo of React and how it works.
 It contains several components, both functional and class based.

 ### The Render Method
 Every React component needs to render something.
-The HTML type syntax that you will see in React is called JSX (Javascript XML), which is what gets rendered.
-The older versions of React do not require the use of JSX, rather it might call a method called `React.createElement` which creates DOM elements functionally.
+The HTML type syntax that you will see in React is called JSX (Javascript XML), which is what will be rendered to the screen.
+The older versions of React do not require the use of JSX, rather it might call a method called "`React.createElement`" which creates DOM elements functionally.
 JSX reads much more naturally and is easier to read and maintain.

 Any given React component can only render ONE parent element.
-A lot of times this means a React component will return a parent div with an array of children inside of it.
+A lot of the time, this means a React component will return a parent div with an array of children inside of it.

 A functional component needs to return JSX from itself (the function), and class based components are required to contain a `render` method that also returns JSX.